maxmode/static_website_autosync_terraform/README.md

   // Changes in these parameters will take 5..30min due to required update of Cloudfront distribution. domain = "example.com" // Website domain name.
-Both subdomains and apex domains supported. certificate_arn = "arn:aws:acm:us-east-1:???" cache_ttl = "60" // In seconds.
-For how long to cache content in Cloudfront.
+Both subdomains and apex domains supported. certificate_arn = "arn:aws:acm:us-east-1:???" cache_ttl = "0" // In seconds.
+For how long to cache content in Cloudfront. cache_control_default = "public, max-age=2592000" // Cache control header for default files cache_control_text_html = "public, s-maxage=900" // Cache control header for text/html files

   // AWS Route53 Alias record.
   enabled = "0" // 1 - Create record; 0 - do not create/remove record.
 Can be used to enable/disable website.